netzero-labs/netzero-labs/docs/tesla/2025-08/GridChargingIssue.md

 layout: default
 ---

+# Updates

+- **Update 2025-08-07T20:35:00Z**: Issues appears to be resolved, we are monitoring it and waiting for confirmation from Tesla.

+- **Update 2025-08-07T07:20:00Z**: Tesla informed us the change was not intentional, and they are investigating the cause.

 # Grid Charging Issue

 As of August 6, 2025, there is an ongoing issue on Tesla's side with **Grid Charging** configuration.